By Afsa Ahmed; Post-graduate, Legal Practice Course at BPP Law School; Graduate, University of Manchester

 The thought of relapsing to the previous severity of my mental condition has allowed me to turn it into a positive beam of light.

-As I said it’s the people you meet along the way and Helen at MyPlus Students’ Club has allowed me a platform to express my concerns and provide an understanding to others around me the implications of my mental condition.
+As I said it’s the people you meet along the way and Helen CEO and Founder of MyPlus Students’ Club has allowed me a platform to express my concerns and provide an understanding to others around me the implications of my mental condition.
 With depression being an unseen disability, it is sometimes hard for others not suffering from the synonyms of the condition to understand the severe impact it can have on the day-to-day activities of a person.
 Working with Helen has allowed me to speak with recruiters from leading companies in both the legal and banking sector to provide them with knowledge and insight about what it is like to suffer from depression.
 It also provided an opportunity to clear any concerns they may have had in hiring someone of my mental background and gave them reassurance that my condition would not affect the ability to perform the job required of me if I were to be hired by them, as long as certain reasonable adjustments were put in place.

-I am now at a time in my life where I am about to finish my formal education after completing the Legal Practice Course, therefore it has been vitally important that I’ve built up the courage to disclose my disability to potential recruiters in the legal industry to further my chances if success.
+I am now at a time in my life where I am about to finish my formal education after completing the Legal Practice Course, therefore it has been vitally important that I’ve built up the courage to disclose my disability to potential recruiters in the legal industry to further my chances of success.

 All in all, I am proud of my journey, from fearing my condition to now being able to openly express it to an audience.